-FYI is an introduction to academic culture and student success strategies.
+FYI is an introduction to academic culture and student success strategies, as well as expectations, resources, procedures, and policies of CBC.
 FYI supports students in their transition to college.
 FYI is required for all degree and certificate seeking students in the first quarter of classes.